Edusanc95/Blendify/README.md

 teach Physic.

 ## Prerequisites
-In order to use this system it is necessary to install some tools:
+In order to use this system it is necessary to install these tools:
 * Jflex
 * Cup
 * Antlr